jonlt/Rumle.Utils/README.md

-Often used extensions and utils
+Often used extensions and utils.